 - Deputy United States Marshal

 - Police Detective

 - Homicide Detective

 There were about 110,900 jobs for Detective or Criminal Investigator in 2016 (in the United States).
 New jobs are being produced at a rate of 4.5% which is below the national average.
 The Bureau of Labor Statistics predicts 5,000 new jobs for Detective or Criminal Investigator by 2026.
 The BLS estimates 7,500 yearly job openings in this field.

 The states with the most job growth for Detective or Criminal Investigator are Nevada, Utah, and Arkansas.
 Watch out if you plan on working in New Jersey, Maryland, or Wyoming.
 These states have the worst job growth for this type of profession.

-Salary for a Detective or Criminal Investigator
+How Much Does a Detective or Criminal Investigator Make?

 Detectives and Criminal Investigators who work in District of Columbia, Alaska, or Hawaii, make the highest salaries.